THU-IBCS/VsLFM-master/hylfmanet/readme.md

 ## HyLFM-A-Net

-This subdir shows an end to end reconstruction alternative, which is inspired by HyLFM-Net.
+For the problem of low computational efficiency in the second step of VsLFM, we developed a new end-to-end reconstruction network named HyLFM-A-Net, extended from the existing HyLFM-Net to show that our VsLFM is compatible with different reconstruction algorithms.
+Channel attention mechanism is embeded into the existing HyLFM-Net to replace iterative tomography for two orders of magnitude reduction in computational costs.
+But it should be noted that the robustness to sample aberrations will reduce relative to using iterative tomography, since all end-to-end networks do not consider the influence of optical aberrations.

 ### Preparation

-The HyLFM-A-Net is used for accelerate reconstruction, paired dataset is required.
-Here, you can get paired data using iterative tomography, then reconstruct for example 10 paired data.
+The HyLFM-A-Net is used for accelerate reconstruction, whereby paired dataset is required.
+Users can obtain data pairs using iterative tomography on the Vs-Net output.

 Some extra python packages are required:
 ```bash